Atropa bella-donna: Etymology

 The name Atropa bella-donna was published by Carl Linnaeus in Species Plantarum in 1753.
-Atropa is derived from the name of the Greek goddess Atropos ('she who may not be turned aside' i.e. 'the inflexible' or 'the implacable')—one of the three Greek fates or destinies who would determine the course of a man's life by the weaving of threads that symbolised his birth, the events in his life, and finally his death, with Atropos cutting these threads to mark the last of these.
-The name "bella-donna" comes from the two words bella and donna in the Italian language, meaning 'beautiful' and 'woman', respectively, originating from its usage as a cosmetic to beautify pallid skin.
+The genus name Atropa is derived from the name of the Greek goddess Atropos ('she who may not be turned aside' i.e. 'the inflexible' or 'the implacable')—one of the three Moirai (Greek fates or destinies) who determine the course of a man's life by the spinning, winding and finally cutting of the thread that symbolise his birth, the events in his life, and his death, with Atropos being the severer of the thread.
+The (recently-hyphenated) specific name "bella-donna" is a compound of the Italian words bella and donna, meaning 'beautiful' and 'woman', respectively, originating from its usage as a cosmetic to beautify pallid skin.